Skip to Main Content

 Core Functions of SDAO

-• Manage, coordinate, implement and evaluate accommodation/service programs
+• To manage, coordinate, implement and evaluate accommodation and service programs.

-• Provide resource and referral information to the campus community and prospective student and their families
+• To provide resource and referral information to the campus community at Duke and prospective students and their families.

 For more information, visit access.duke.edu/students.